regnull/ubikom/README.md

 * Messages are encrypted and signed, which means only the intended recipient can read messages addressed to them.
 * Sender and recipient names are not encrypted, so theoretically someone may find out that Bob sent message to Alice, but that's about it.
 You can't really do anything with names, since we must know who sent the message (to verify the signature), and who the recipient is.
 * Eventually the identity service will be distributed and decentralized, but for now it's just a single machine.
 * All messages are being sent via the big dump service, where they sit just as a bunch of bytes.
-Eventually users will be able to choose different locations for their messages (or send them directly with no intermediaries).
 You can run your own dump server (and identity server) instead.